JumboCode Website Redesign

 CONTEXT

-I oversaw 12 UX designers creating web apps for Boston non-profits and led the end-to-end site redesign, increasing student applications by 35%.
+Mentored 12 UX designers building web apps for nonprofits and rebuilt the club's online presence, increasing applications by 35%.

 JumboCode is a student-run digital agency at Tufts University that builds free software for nonprofits, with over 175 annual members and 75 shipped web apps.
-The old club website didn’t reflect JumboCode’s work quality or effectively attract prospective students and non-profits so I initiated a redesign and built the new site alongside fellow board members.
+The old club website didn’t reflect JumboCode’s work quality or effectively attract prospective students and nonprofits so I initiated a redesign and built a new site alongside fellow board members.

 Role